Updated July 17, 2023

 - Tax havens business transactions are generally fictitious and can be misleading to the other party.

-- There is no transparency in the process; therefore, the parties can face the chance of betrayal.
+- There is no transparency in the process; therefore, the parties can face betrayal.

 Tax havens are beneficial tax-saving options, but the individual should also take some care to understand the dark side of this process.
 Many individuals, big corporates, and companies get involved in this tax havens process and invest their money or buy some assets to take advantage of the less tax implication but this is also being paid and recovered by the citizens of that country because then they are being retrieved by paying heavy import duties.
 Although it is a legal process, the investor should understand this very clearly before investing.

 This is a guide to Tax Haven.
-Here we also discuss the definition and examples of a tax haven along with its benefits and disadvantages.
+Here we also discuss the definition and examples of a tax haven and its benefits and disadvantages.
 You may also have a look at the following articles to learn more –